-At this point we will continue with implementation and strengthening of our PBIS program.
+At this point we will continue with implementation and strengthening of our PBIS program and our social and emotional learning program.
 We will continue to provide professional development and support to the students and teachers.

 Complete a copy of the following table for each of the school's goals.
 Duplicate the table as needed.